惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Getty Images

 FIFA, an organization accustomed to operating in a regulatory environment shaped by its own internal governance rather than national law, faces a particular adjustment.
-The 2026 World Cup is being held on American soil, subject to American law, and sold to American consumers whose legal rights do not yield to FIFA’s statutes and bylaws.
-That reckoning, it turns out, was always part of hosting the world's most watched sporting event in the most litigious country on Earth.
+The 2026 World Cup is being held on American soil, subject to American law, and sold to American consumers whose legal rights do not yield to FIFA's statutes and bylaws.
+The enforcement actions now underway in California, New York, and New Jersey are not coincidental — they are the predictable consequence of deploying a pricing and seating disclosure strategy that was adequate for venues in countries with weaker consumer protection regimes but inadequate for the most litigious country on Earth.
+That reckoning has arrived.